openenclave/openenclave/samples/helloworld/README.md

 oe_terminate_enclave
 ```

-Terminates the enclave and frees up all associated resources associated with it.
+Terminates the enclave and frees up all resources associated with it.

 ### Build a host